What factors influence the taste and texture of plant-based meat substitutes?

 Whilst wet-extruded textured proteins have a structure akin to muscle fiber, dry extrudates have a more porous and harder structure.
 On rehydration they become like minced meat and are very suitable for making meat-free burger-patties.
-The quality of a vegan burger is generally appraised by the extent to which its taste compares to a traditional minced meat burger.
-Although vegan burgers naturally contain no meat, consumers demand that they appear and taste like meat burgers.
-On being fried the vegan patties must retain their structure and not fall apart.
+The quality of a plant-based burger is generally appraised by the extent to which its taste compares to a traditional minced meat burger.
+Although plant-based burgers naturally contain no meat, consumers demand that they appear and taste like meat burgers.
+On being fried the plant-based patties must retain their structure and not fall apart.
 Also, during the cooking the color must change from red to brown.
-Ready-to-eat vegan patties must be juicy and have firmness of bite.
+Ready-to-eat plant-based patties must be juicy and have firmness of bite.

 Our in-depth experience has given us a detailed understanding of the properties of different plant-based proteins.
 A customized combination of raw materials and specific control of the extrusion process enables us to tailor the taste, texture, and biological quality of the end products.
 Key parameters during the extrusion process are, for example, the screw configuration, nozzle geometry, speed, throughput, and temperature profile.